JustinDo720/JobBuddy/README.md

 5. **Editing and Deleting & Job Details**
   - [x] Ensure these HTTP methods follow our backend
-  - [ ] Job Details also reflect what we have in the database
+  - [x] Job Details also reflect what we have in the database
+    - Reformat salary to a *$* format

 6. **Images**
   - [ ] Backend Storage isn't fully completed yet; however, we could add that to our form field